Azure/azure-iot-sdk-python/migration_guide.md

 ```

 Note that many people using V2 may already have been doing manual connects, as for some time, this has been our recommended practice.

+Note also that this change does *not* affect automatic reconnection attempts in the case of network failure.
+Once the manual connect has been successful, the client will (under default settings) still attempt to retain that connected state as it did in V2.

 ## Receiving data from IoTHub